Royal Palace of Portici

 The Royal Palace of Portici (Reggia di Portici or Palazzo Reale di Portici; Reggia ‘e Puortece) is a former royal palace in Portici, Southeast of Naples along the coast, in the region of Campania, Italy.
-Today it is the home of the Orto Botanico di Portici, a botanical garden operated by the University of Naples Federico II.
+It now contains a museum complex (Musei della Reggia di Portici) which includes the royal apartments, the Herculanense Museum, the frescoed antechambers, the Chinese Room, the historical library, and the Orto Botanico di Portici, a botanical garden operated by the University of Naples Federico II.
 These gardens were once part of the large royal estate that included an English garden, a zoo and formal parterres.

-It is located just a few metres from the Roman ruins of Herculaneum and is home to the Accademia Ercolanese, the deposit for all found objects of archaeological site.
-This is in effect the Museum of Herculaneum, opened in 1758 by King Charles.
+It is located just a few hundred metres from the Roman ruins of Herculaneum and was the seat of the Accademia Ercolanese, established in 1758 by Charles VII of Naples (Charles III of Spain), which originally contained a collection of objects from the archaeological excavations at Herculaneum, Pompeii, and Stabiae, and housed restoration activities.
+The modern Herculanense Museum is a multimedia interpretation into the original museum.

 History

 On 3 July 1735 at the age of 18, Infante Charles of Spain was crowned the King of Naples and Sicily.
-He had taken control of the two kingdoms by military force opposing the powerful Charles VI, Holy Roman Emperor.
-In 1738, Charles and his consort Princess Maria Amalia of Saxony were favourably impressed with the area of Portici when they visited the villa of Emmanuel Maurice, the Duke of Elbeuf.
+He had taken control of the two kingdoms by military force from Charles VI, Holy Roman Emperor.
+In 1738, Charles and his consort Maria Amalia of Saxony were favourably impressed with the area of Portici when they visited the villa of Emmanuel Maurice, the Duke of Elbeuf.
 The couple commissioned this palace in Portici to serve not only as a private residence, but as a place to receive foreign officials travelling to the kingdom.

 Work began at the end of 1738 under the direction of Antonio Canevari.
 Canevari had helped the royal couple in construction of the Neapolitan Palace of Capodimonte.
 The interiors of the Palace of Portici were frescoed by Giuseppe Bonito, while the gardens were decorated with marble sculptures by Joseph Canart.

 Portions of ancient Roman villas and noble residences were discovered in preparing the foundations of the palace, and excavation of the area revealed numerous works of art, among them temple with 24 marble columns.
 This discovery was put in the Museum of Portici, built for the occasion, and annexed to the Accademia Ercolanese.
 The museum was founded by Charles in 1755 also to house the findings from the excavations of Herculaneum.